build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

 ![AWS Console](images/fig_14.png)

 Then, go the AWS X-Ray service by clicking [here](https://us-east-1.console.aws.amazon.com/xray/home?region=us-east-1#/traces?timeRange=PT15M).
-You should be able to see the generated traces if you click in the menu option `Traces`, right under `Service map`.
+You should be able to see the generated traces if you click in the menu option `Traces`, right under `X-Ray Traces`.

 ![AWS X-Ray Traces](images/fig_15.png)